jwmtllc2/codepipeline/README.md

 This code provided the setup for a beanstalk that handles build requests invoked from CodePipeline.

 Still TODO:
-Scriptify setup of codepipeline including Lambdas.
+- Scriptify setup of codepipeline including Lambdas.
+- Replace println() with logging